 Most of the breast enhancement products on the market concentrate on one hormone as the responsible entity for breast enhancement.
 Usually this hormone is estrogen, or in rarer cases, progesterone.

 Breast growth, however, usually depends on a combination of hormones and the way they interact together in your body.
 To understand the role of these various hormones in your body, it is important to understand something about hormones in general.
-Hormones are vital chemical substances in humans and animals.
-They are often referred to as “chemical messengers” since they carry information and instructions from one group of cells to another.

 In the human body, hormones influence almost every cell, organ and function.
 They regulate our growth, development, metabolism, sexual function, tissue function, reproduction, the way our bodies use food, our moods, and of course, breast growth.